-The United State Attorney's Office for the District of New Jersey employs more than 250 employees.
+The United States Attorney's Office for the District of New Jersey employs more than 250 employees.
 Positions include Assistant United States Attorneys (AUSAs), a variety of support staff positions, college students, and law students.
-Selections for positions in the District are made without regard to race, sex, creed, color, national origin, handicap condition, age, or political affiliation.
+Selections for positions in the District are made without regard to race, sex, gender identity, sexual orientation, creed, color, national origin, handicap condition, age, or political affiliation.

 Employment for all positions is contingent upon the satisfactory completion of a background investigation conducted by the Department of Justice.
 The investigation process includes a urinalysis to screen for illegal drug use, a fingerprint check, and a thorough review of the applicant's background to determine whether there have been any significant problems with unresolved financial indebtedness, failure to file and/or pay income taxes, criminal record, illegal drug use, etc.